osic/ref-impl-kolla/documents/3-osic-deploy-kolla.md

 - One network host.
 - Three storage hosts.

-__NOTE: Santa Clara nodes do not have any physical disks.
-If the deployment is being performed on Santa Clara nodes, then execute only the santa clara playbooks for swift and cinder i.e. having a suffix `-santa.yaml`.
+__NOTE: If storage nodes do not have any physical disks other then sda, then execute only the playbooks for swift and cinder that are having a suffix `-santa.yaml`.
 These playbooks creates and uses only logical loop devices as swift and cinder disks instead of using seperate physical disks.
 If your storage nodes have physical disks other then sda then execute the playbooks that do not have `-santa.yaml` suffix.__

 A.) Prepare Deployment Host
 ---------------------------